automan-lang/AutoMan/README.md

 ## License

-AutoMan is licensed under the GPLv2, Copyright (C) 2011-2016 The University of Massachusetts, Amherst.
+AutoMan is licensed under the GPLv2, Copyright (C) 2011-2020 The University of Massachusetts, Amherst / Williams College.